Author's Note: This fic is complete unadulterated, mushy gushy, teeth-rottingly sweet Bori fluff. Haha. Enjoy. ;)

 "Oh, no worries, man, I've got another bag in my RV," Beck says, standing up and looking right at Tori as he asks, "Come with me, sweetie?"

 "Oh," Tori says, feeling an unexpected rush of butterflies awaken in her stomach.
-She's not sure if it's because he clearly wants to be alone with her for a minute, or the fact that he just called her a new cute little pet name.
+She's not sure if it's because he clearly wants to be alone with her for a minute, or the fact that he just called her by a new cute little pet name.
 Either way, she likes the feeling.
 A lot.
 "Sure."

 She gets up, taking his outstretched hand, and walks with him the short distance across his parents' driveway to his RV.
 She can feel herself getting really excited, for what, exactly, she's not too sure.